bookofproofs/bookofproofs.github.io/_sources/history/19th-century/steinitz.md

 * Steinitz spent many happy evenings in Hensel's home playing chamber music.
 * Steinitz joined the German Mathematical Society (Deutsche Mathematiker-Vereinigung) in 1897 and there he met Otto Toeplitz.
 * In 1909 Steinitz was considered for an extraordinary professorship at the University of Würzburg.
-* In the following year, he married his cousin Martha (1875-1942) whose parents were Julius Steinitz (1844-1919) and Rosalie Freund (1847-1937).
 * Steinitz had taught Martha to play the piano when he was at school, continuing the lessons while he was a student.
-* Ernst and Martha Steinitz had one child; a son Erhard was born on 6 August 1912.
 * Below Steinitz he listed Felix Hausdorff and Ludwig Bieberbach.
 * A second chair of mathematics at Kiel had become vacant at about the same time and this was filled by Steinitz's friend Otto Toeplitz who was already an extraordinary professor at Kiel.
 * Steinitz took up his appointment on 30 April 1920 and during his years at Kiel he taught a wide-ranging collection of courses including courses on algebra, polyhedra, number theory, complex analysis, topology, geometry, vector analysis and mechanics.